byteface/pypals/README.md

-#pypals

-ported up my first ever python project from several years back from python2 to python3
+# pypals

-command line python friends for storing and running python code scripts and snippets
+command line python friends for storing and running scripts and snippets

 	$ python3 run.py sportsfan
 	$ sportsfan doesn't exist, create them now? yes or no